antonioortegajr/Funafuti-Brass-Quail-/docs/notes/apiNotes.md

 After this we are simply dumping our the response variable.

 That is nuts and bolts of this simple PHP script.

+Let's use this to make a featured listings page.

+To do this we are going to use a for each loop to iterate through the JSON.

+This will be foreach  response as key and value.
+This is where the JSON shows how useful it is.
+For each object int he return.
+OR each property as the props are returned as JSON objects.
+Let's do something for each one.

+ The JSON is a collection of Objects.
+ Data.
+Each object is a property with objects nested about the property.
+ The foreach() loop works through the properties.
+SO at this level the key would be a property, and the values would be objects containing data about a property.
+ Repeated over and over.

+ IN plain speak, what we are saying is for each property in the return, execute some code regarding the details for properties one at a time.

+ Any questions?

+ Inside the foreach() loop we work with the JSON.

+ We echo html mixed with JSON keys.
+With JSON that has been decoded we can use the variable in this case value and the key in brackets.

+ The line getting the image url does this and even sets what image to use.

+ WE are inside the foreach() loop.
+So this code will run over and over for all properties until there are no more.
+IN this case we want the key of image from the property object.
+The nested data inside this is an array.
+As would be expected for a property with many images.
+So I specify the first image.
+Zero is the first ordinal in an array.
+From that first ordinal give me the value from the key named url.

+Then we close the div.

+Questions time almost?

+Why is this NOT confusing you might ask?
+There are a few reasons.
+One this is a standard.
+Most APIs return JSON.
+Many JSON only.
+It's normal enough to have jsut about every language support JSON.
+Second alternatives.
+What are they?
+XML?
+CSV?
+What can we set up that everyone can use easily?
+The API will return XML.
+ However instead each XML doc can be very different depending on what API you access.
+ Learning to work with JSON means you can work with most REST APIs with fewer custom scripts to handle other formats.

+Ok Questions?